vasspilka/reportier/README.md

 # Reportier the stat tracker

-This is a tracker that tracks the count of events.
-Most notable is that as long as you keep dang items reportier will report automatically without using 3rd party software like cron.
+A tracker that tracks the count of events.
+Most notably it can track and report automatically on time (roughly) without the  using 3rd party software like cron, as long as you keep adding items.
+And it has an extremely thin public interface (basically you just add items).

 ## Usage